teej/sf-ulid/README.md

 # sf-ulid
-An implementation of ULID for the Snowflake data warehouse
+An implementation of ULID for the Snowflake data warehouse.
+Based on the [ULID spec](https://github.com/ulid/spec).

 ## Usage
 ```